amalyam/data-structures-practice/Binary Search/practice-for-week-06-binary-search-tree-long-practice-main/README.md

     Output: True
 ```

-### Count Nodes

-Fill out `countNodes` which takes the RootNode of a _binary tree_ and returns
-the number of Nodes contained in the tree.

 ### Get Parent Node

 Fill out `getParentNode` which takes the RootNode of a _binary tree_ and a